SEO vs PPC: Which One Has Better ROI?

 For one thing, the difference in click-through rate between organic and paid search engine marketing is drastic.
 Regardless of the study listed above, regardless of the time of the study and regardless of whether the study results were for desktop or mobile, organic search produced a far higher CTR than paid search ads.

-If you’re looking to maximize your traffic from search, SEO appears to be the more reliable choice.
+If you’re looking to maximize your website traffic from search, SEO appears to be the more reliable choice.

 SEO vs PPC ROI